 8 min read

-We analyzed the Facebook pages of over 50 franchise networks in France and internationally.
-The findings are brutal: nearly all of them make one of two mistakes that kill their reach.
+We analyzed Facebook pages from over 50 franchise networks in France and internationally.
+The findings are brutal: nearly all make one of two mistakes that tank their reach.

-This article is not an advertisement.
+This article is not an ad.
 It's the result of 25 years of experience in franchise network development and hundreds of hours analyzing social algorithms.

 "We centralize everything at HQ"